Contents

 Similarly, for classes 1 and 2, the minimum annular ring size can be 0 for the inner layers.
 We need to consider via plating thickness (1 mil) for external layers.

-It is also mandatory to add teardrops to via pads for class 3 boards.
-Adding this lets you have thinner traces without reducing the via size.
-It also reduces the risk of the hole separating from the conductor.
+For class 3 boards, tear-dropped via pads are also mandatory.
+Adding these allows for thinner traces without reducing the via size and reduces the risk of the hole separating from the conductor.

 For calculating the optimum conductor width for your design, check out the trace width calculator